Flaman Rentals Blog

 Bench builds their quality grain cleaners to customer specifications, often using farmer-supplied commodity samples as a starting point.
 They offer a variety of mobile and mini grain cleaners, plus accessories like the popular Airens screens.

 “Bench will do a lot of the customization themselves.”
 James explains.
-A customer’s specifically recommended combination could start with a portable or modular air screen machine, mini air screen machine, mid-size grain and seed cleaner, mobile screen machine and include a vital accessory like a debearder/rethrasher, vibratory conveyor, and separator.
+A customer’s specifically recommended combination could start with a portable or modular air screen machine, mini air screen machine, mid-size grain and seed cleaner, or mobile screen machine and include a vital accessory like a debearder/rethrasher, vibratory conveyor, or separator.

 Long-Term Reliability